-In order to consider practitioners' attachment to their practices we need to define our understanding of practice in terms of normative accountability of various performances.
-Rouse (2001: 190) writes: "actors share a practice if their actions are appropriately regarded as answerable to norms of correct or incorrect practice".
+To consider practitioners' attachment to their practices, we need to define our understanding of practice in terms of normative accountability of various performances.
+Rouse wrote, "Actors share a practice if their actions are appropriately regarded as answerable to norms of correct or incorrect practice" (2001: 190).
 In other words, practices are not only recurrent patterns of action (level of production) but also recurrent patterns of socially sustained action (production and reproduction).
-What people produce in their situated practices is not only work but also the (re)production of society.
+What people produce in their situated practices is not only work but also the (re) production of society.
 In this sense practice is an analytic concept that enables interpretation of how people achieve active being-in-the-world.

 A practice is not recognizable outside its intersubjectively created meaning, and what makes possible the competent reproduction of a practice over and over again and its refinement while being practiced (or its abandonment) is the constant negotiation of what is thought to be a correct/beautiful or incorrect/ugly way of practicing within the community of its practitioners.
-Within every community of practitioners, discussing and disputing practice, developing different cultures of practice yet identifying with a shared practice, and making practice into terrain legitimately contestable by its practitioners, are dynamics that socially sustain that practice.
+Within every community of practitioners, discussing and disputing practice, developing different cultures of practice yet identifying with a shared practice, and making practice into terrain legitimately contestable by its practitioners are dynamics that socially sustain that practice.
 These dynamics construct the conditions in which the practice is reproduced.
-They can be conceived as the everyday work of practice reproduction, and as the dynamic work which adapts the practice to changed circumstances, so that it is once again performed "for another first time" (Garfinkel, 1967: 9).
-The attachment to the object of practice - be it of love or hate, or of love and hate - is what makes practices socially sustained by judgments related not only to utility, but to ethics and aesthetics as well.
+They can be conceived as the everyday work of practice reproduction and as the dynamic work that adapts the practice to changed circumstances so that it is once again performed "for another first time" (Garfinkel, 1967: 9).
+The attachment to the object of practice-be it of love or hate or of love and hate-is what makes practices socially sustained by judgments related not only to utility but to ethics and aesthetics as well.

-Taste and amateur practices like those of music buffs, food or wine tasters, or even those of drug addicts, constitute the empirical basis on which a sociology of attachments has developed (Hennion, 2001; 2004).
-The relationship with the object - food, music, drug - exemplifies a relation in which the practitioner is indeed active, that is, deploys a set of situated practices in order to use and enjoy the object of his/her passion individually and collectively; but s/he is also passive, in that s/he deliberately, and in 'cultivated' manner, abandons him/herself to the effect of the object in so far as s/he predisposes the material conditions for the enjoyment of music, food or drugs, and socially shares this passion within a community of amateurs.
+Taste and amateur practices like those of music buffs, food or wine tasters, or even drug addicts constitute the empirical basis on which a sociology of attachments has developed (Hennion, 2001, 2004).
+The relationship with the object-food, music, drug-exemplifies a relationship in which the practitioner is indeed active-that is, deploys a set of situated practices in order to use and enjoy the object of his or her passion individually and collectively.
+But the practitioner is also passive, in that he or she deliberately, and in a "cultivated" manner, abandons him/herself to the effect of the object insofar as he or she predisposes the material conditions for the enjoyment of music, food, or drugs and socially shares this passion within a community of amateurs.

-The concept of taste-making has been proposed (Gherardi, 2009) to account for practitioners' attachment to the object of practice and negotiation of an aesthetic judgement on it.
-Taste-making refers to the process of giving voice to passion and negotiating aesthetic criteria that support what constitutes 'a good practice' or 'a sloppy one' and 'a beautiful practice' or 'an ugly one' within a community of practitioners.
+The concept of tastemaking has been proposed (Gherardi, 2009) to account for practitioners' attachment to the object of practice and negotiation of an aesthetic judgment on it.
+Tastemaking refers to the process of giving voice to passion and negotiating aesthetic criteria that support what constitutes a "good" practice or a "sloppy" one and a "beautiful" practice or an "ugly" one within a community of practitioners.
 It is formed within situated discursive practices.
-The aesthetic judgement is made by being said - and therefore it presupposes the collective elaboration and mastery of a vocabulary for saying - and it is said by being made.
-Taste-making is therefore the process that socially sustains the formation of taste and the sophistication of practices through the mobilization of sensible knowledge (the bodily ability to perceive and to taste), the sharing of a vocabulary for appraising the object and the object in place.
+The aesthetic judgment is made by being said-and therefore it presupposes the collective elaboration and mastery of a vocabulary for saying-and it is said by being made.
+Tastemaking, thus, is the process that socially sustains the formation of taste and the sophistication of practices through the mobilization of sensible knowledge (the bodily ability to perceive and to taste)-the sharing of a vocabulary for appraising the object and the object in place.
 Developing a vocabulary of appraisal enables the community of practitioners to communicate about sensible experiences, to draw distinctions of taste, and to spread them through the community.